-This guide breaks down which inventory forecasting models Excel can handle, why it struggles, and when it’s time to switch to something built for the job.
+This post breaks down which inventory forecasting models are possible in Excel, why Excel struggles when it comes to a large number of SKUs, and when it’s time to switch to a dedicated software.

-3 Inventory Forecasting Models Excel Can Help With
+3 Inventory Forecasting Excel Models + Downloadable Templates

 Method 1: Exponential Smoothing in Excel

-If your sales jump in December and slow down in February like clockwork, this one's for you.
+If your sales jump in December and slow down in February, this method isfor you.
 Exponential smoothing is built to catch patterns like that, without getting thrown off by every random dip or spike in the data.

 At the heart of this method is Excel’s FORECAST.ETS function.
 It uses an algorithm called AAA (additive error, additive trend, additive seasonality), which basically means it’s good at handling seasonality and spotting trends, all while smoothing out the weird outliers.